EliAndrewC/l7r/setting/l7r.md

 "Before the rise of our Great Ancestors humanity amounted to little.
 Their hands ran red with blood, they ate ravenously the flesh of animals, and their bodies were unbathed and ungroomed.
 The original religious practices of the unguided peasants included the worship of local gods and minor fortunes who could bless families and land with fertility, prosperity and good fortune or wrack them with disasters and sterility.
 Maho cults also existed and although not all human beings practiced maho, the practice of maho was both commonplace and accepted.
 Ancient maho practices were identical to modern maho, except that they were commonplace and not illegalized.
 Using sacrifices of blood and children, cultists sought to appease the dark gods of Jigoku and yield crops from the soil.
 Because agricultural techniques of the early humans were undeveloped, the thirst of the soil for their blood was great."

-The Great Ancestors who founded the 7 Great Clans required that any warlord who swore fealty to them foreswear the practices of maho and make it illegal in their domains.
+The Great Ancestors who founded the 7 Great Clans required that any warlord who swore fealty to them foreswears the practices of maho and makes it illegal in their domains.
 However, as Hantei Kajimitsu later mentions:

 "Although maho was made illegal after the founding of the Empire, it is unfortunately the case that some of the subjects of the Hantei continue to practice unclean maho."